acostalima/react-native-polyfill-globals/README.md

 ## Motivation

-There are several APIs which React Native does not provide.
-When available, they usally are not spec conformant.
+There are several APIs which React Native does not support.
+When available, they usally are not spec-conformant.
 This package aims to fill that gap by providing polyfills and patches to said APIs.

 As of React Native v0.63.3:
-- [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) and [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) are partially implemented
+- [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) and [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) are partially implemented.
+Related discussions:
     - https://github.com/facebook/react-native/blob/v0.63.3/Libraries/Blob/URL.js#L56
     - https://github.com/facebook/react-native/blob/v0.63.3/Libraries/Blob/URL.js#L115
     - https://github.com/facebook/react-native/pull/30188